roheve/roheve.github.io/_posts/2023-03-06-Using_git_with_submodules.md

 For now the link on how to use git submodules [Git Tools - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules "2nd Edition ")

 So far, I have not found anything special fin the puppet docs about this, so I need to just test it.
+Mayby the [puppet documentation for codemanager](https://www.puppet.com/docs/pe/2019.8/add_content.html "puppet docs") will tell me more, but I do not manage that part of our setup,